-Issue 22 - Monmouthshire is a predominantly rural county with almost half (47%) of the total population living in wards defined as being in rural areas (i.e. with a population of less than 10,000).

-Issue 23 - The population of Monmouthshire has shown a steady increase over a ten year period to 2011, although more recently the rate of growth has slowed.
-This growth is being fuelled by in-migration.

-Issue 24 - Monmouthshire has a significantly higher proportion of older age groups (65+) and lower proportion of young adults (16 - 44) compared to the Welsh average, the sharpest decline of which is in the working age population.
+- Issue 22 Monmouthshire is a predominantly rural county with almost half (47%) of the total population living in wards defined as being in rural areas (i.e. with a population of less than 10,000). - Issue 23 The population of Monmouthshire at the time of the 2021 census was 92,961 an increase of 1.8% since 2011, a slower rate of growth than seen previously over previous census periods, although still higher than the Welsh average at 1.4%.
+This growth is being fuelled by in-migration. - Issue 24^ Monmouthshire has a significantly higher proportion of older age groups (65+) and lower proportion of young adults (16 44) compared to the Welsh average, the sharpest decline of which is in the working age population.
 The relative absence of young adults is often linked to the affordability of housing across the County and has an impact on future prospects of economic growth.

-H(i) The RLDP must decide on the level of growth appropriate for Monmouthshire and the spatial distribution of this growth between different urban and rural communities to address the challenges we face (including demography and affordability), balancing the greater sustainability of urban settlements with the difficulties of maintaining services in rural areas.

-H(ii) There is a need to achieve a more balanced population structure to ensure there is a sufficient population of working aged people to support the Monmouthshire economy and to provide more opportunities for young people to both to stay within and move to the area.
+- H(i) The RLDP must decide on the level of growth appropriate for Monmouthshire and the spatial distribution of this growth between different urban and rural communities to address the challenges we face (including demography and affordability), balancing the greater sustainability of urban settlements with the difficulties of maintaining services in rural areas. - H(ii) There is a need to achieve a more balanced population structure to ensure there is a sufficient population of working aged people to support the Monmouthshire economy and to provide more opportunities for young people to both to stay within and move to the area.
+Due to the County's population shrinking due to more deaths than births, inward migration is essential to ensure communities are socially and economically sustainable.
 The RLDP needs to take a role in strengthening the local economy, ensuring an appropriate economic base to enable people to live and work in the County and ensuring that demand for homes is satisfied by providing good quality affordable homes for those who need them.